Bassem Youssef: Al Bernameg (2011–2014)

-Response of Egyptian government
+Arrest and investigation (2013)

-On 1 January 2013, the daily Al-masry Al-youm reported that an Egyptian prosecutor was investigating Bassem Youssef on charges of maligning President Mohammed Morsi, whose office claimed that Youssef's show was "circulating false news likely to disturb public peace and public security and affect the administration."
+On 1 January 2013, the daily newspaper Al-Masry Al-Youm reported that an Egyptian prosecutor was investigating Youssef on charges of maligning President Mohamed Morsi, whose office claimed that Youssef's show was "circulating false news likely to disturb public peace and public security and affect the administration."
 Despite all of the controversy it sparks, Al Bernameg has been a major success.
-It is constantly topping the regional YouTube charts, making Bassem Youssef's YouTube channel the most subscribed to in Egypt.
+It is constantly topping the regional YouTube charts, making Youssef's YouTube channel the most subscribed to in Egypt.

 On 30 March 2013, an arrest warrant was issued for Youssef for allegedly insulting Islam and Morsi.
 The move was seen by opponents as part of an effort to silence dissent against Morsi's government.
 Youssef confirmed the arrest warrant on his Twitter account and said he would hand himself in to the prosecutor's office, jokingly adding, "Unless they kindly send a police van today and save me the transportation hassle."
 The following day, he was questioned by authorities before being released on bail of 15,000 Egyptian pounds.
 The event sparked international media attention as well as a segment on Jon Stewart's The Daily Show in which he declared his support for Youssef, calling him a "friend" and "brother".